ShreyJoshi29/SRE-tech-assessment/README.md

 To run the application locally:
 1. Run your web server: `node app.js`
 2. Open a web browser and navigate to: http://localhost:3000
-# Setup

-1. Install Docker and Kubernetes ( Minikube) on your local machine.
-2. Build the Docker image using the provided Dockerfile: `docker build -t my-web-app .`
-3. Apply the Kubernetes manifests to deploy the application: `kubectl apply -f .`

 ## Important Commands